A New Causal Decomposition Paradigm towards Health Equity: Identifiability

-This assumption, as was commonly made in the causal inference literature, allows us to implement conditional independence test for causal discovery, so as to identify $P(Y|do(m),r)$.
-In the following, we first show that it is almost necessary to assume no unobserved confounder.
+This assumption, as was commonly made in the causal inference literature, allows us to implement conditional independence tests for causal discovery, which can provide a graphical criterion to identify $p(y|do(m),r)$.
+In the following, we show that it is almost necessary to assume no unobserved confounder in assump.~\ref{assum:scm} to identify $p(y|do(m),r)$.